Ukraine’s power, water supplies under Russian attack again

 “No space left for negotiations with Putin’s regime,” he tweeted.

+Saldo urged residents to stay calm and said they would “remain under the reliable protection of the Russian army.”

+On Friday, too, Saldo had urged Kherson residents to evacuate.
+Russian authorities promise free travel and accommodations to those who leave for Russia, the only route out that they have offered.

-Even far from front lines, basic utilities are no longer certainties, with daily strikes reaching far into the country and damaging key facilities, sometimes faster than they can be repaired.
+Across Ukraine, even far from front lines, basic utilities are no longer certainties, with daily Russian strikes reaching far into the country and damaging key facilities.

-Pavlo Raboschuk, a 33-year-old computer repairman in Zhytomyr, fumed over the attack that sent smoke billowing skyward.
-Only small shops that could get by without electricity were open on his route to work, he said.
+Pavlo Raboschuk, a 33-year-old computer repairman in Zhytomyr, said that only small shops that could get by without electricity were open on his route to work.

 “Only swear words come to mind,” he said.
-He added that he’s bracing “for a tough and dark winter,” with dehydrated foods, warm clothes and batteries already stockpiled at home.
+He’s bracing “for a tough and dark winter,” with dehydrated foods, warm clothes and batteries already stockpiled at home.

 City hospitals switched to backup power after the double missile strike Tuesday on an energy facility, said Mayor Serhiy Sukhomlyn.

-In the capital of Kyiv, missiles damaged two power facilities and killed two people, city authorities said.
+In the capital, Kyiv, missile strikes damaged two power facilities and killed two people, city authorities said.
 The attack left 50,000 people without power for a few hours, the facilities’ operator said.

-Missiles also severely damaged an energy facility in the south-central city of Dnipro.
-Some homes lost power but the operator couldn’t immediately say how many.
+Missiles also severely damaged an energy facility in the south-central city of Dnipro, and strikes hit the northeastern region of Sumy.

 Russia is mixing up its modes of attack.